Fourier Neural Operators Explained: A Practical Perspective: Neural Operators

 In more detail, the \codebox{ChannelMLP} can be understood as a small channel-wise MLP applied identically to every spatiotemporal position.
 Each spatiotemporal point is treated as a separate sample of a small feed-forward network that mixes information only across channels.
 In practice, this is implemented efficiently using one-dimensional convolutions with kernel size equal to one, which correspond to shared linear projections across all spatiotemporal sites.
 The kernel size of one ensures low computational overhead while maintaining expressive channel mixing.
 The first layer maps $C_{\text{in}}$ input channels to $C_{\text{hidden}}$ hidden channels, then the intermediate layers preserve the number of hidden channels, and the final layer maps the $C_{\text{hidden}}$ hidden channels to $C_{\text{out}}$ output channels.
 Nonlinear activations are inserted between all internal layers, followed optionally by dropout regularization.
 Conceptually, the \codebox{ChannelMLP} acts as a position-wise MLP that enriches the channel representation without introducing spatiotemporal coupling, providing an efficient and scalable mechanism for feature transformation in high-dimensional data. \\

 \paragraph{Importance within the FNO.} While the \codebox{SpectralConv} layer operates on low-frequency components by truncating or weighting a limited set of Fourier modes, the \codebox{ChannelMLP} acts directly in the channel domain and applies identical transformations at every spatiotemporal location.
 As a result, it is not constrained to the lower part of the frequency spectrum.
 Instead, it can influence and represent both low-frequency and high-frequency variations in the data.
 This property allows \codebox{ChannelMLP} to complement spectral layers by enriching the representation with fine-scale, high-frequency details that may be lost in purely spectral filtering.
-Consequently, combining spectral convolutions with channel-wise MLPs enables a balanced treatment of global smooth structures and local high-frequency corrections within the FNO.
+Consequently, combining spectral convolutions with channel-wise MLPs enables a balanced treatment of global smooth structures and local high-frequency corrections within the FNO. \\

-\paragraph{Implementation.} The module operates on tensors with shape $(B, C_{\text{in}}, S_1, \ldots, S_D)$, where $B$ is the batch size, $C_{\text{in}}$ the number of input channels, and $S_1, \ldots, S_D$ the spatiotemporal dimensions.
-Each location can be viewed as a vector of channel values that is processed independently from other locations.
-The output tensor retains the same spatiotemporal dimensions while replacing the channel dimension with $C_{\text{out}}$, producing $(B, C_{\text{out}}, S_1, \ldots, S_D)$.
-This ensures that the transformation depends only on the channel content and not on the spatiotemporal resolution.
+\paragraph{Implementation.} The module operates on tensors with shape $(B, C_{\text{in}}, N_1, \ldots, N_d)$, where $B$ is the batch size, $C_{\text{in}}$ the number of input channels, and $N_1, \ldots, N_d$ the spatiotemporal dimensions.
+Each spatiotemporal location can be viewed as a vector of channel values that is processed independently from other locations.
+The output tensor retains the same spatiotemporal dimensions while replacing the channel dimension with $C_{\text{out}}$, producing a tensor of shape $(B, C_{\text{out}}, N_1, \ldots, N_d)$.
+Note that the transformation depends only on the channel content and not on the spatiotemporal resolution.

 During the forward pass, the input tensor is temporarily reshaped so that all spatiotemporal positions are flattened into a single dimension.
 This allows the $1 \times 1$ convolutions to operate as pointwise channel transformations.
-The model then applies each convolutionnal layer one after the other, followed by the chosen nonlinearity on all but the last layer.
+The model then applies each convolutional layer sequentially, followed by the chosen nonlinearity on all but the last layer.
 If dropout is activated, it is applied after every layer.
-After processing, the tensor is reshaped back to its original spatiotemporal form.
-The computational cost per layer is given by $\mathcal{O}(B \, C_k \, C_{k+1} \cdot S_1 \cdot \ldots \cdot S_D)$.
+After processing, the tensor is reshaped back to its original spatiotemporal form. \\